- SD/DPH (DPH has been discontinued) Billing Policy

 Students approved to take one or more classes during a summer semester will be charged on a per-credit rate basis at the full-time tuition rate.
 For example, if a student is currently at the full-time reduced or facilities fee tuition rate and they take a class during the summer, they will be billed at the full-time tuition rate, not at the full-time reduced or facilities fee rates.
 These charges will not be applied towards the financial requirement listed above.

-Non-residents are required to pay the appropriate non-resident tuition to maintain their status as a degree candidate at HSPH.
+Non-residents are required to pay the appropriate non-resident tuition to maintain their status as a degree candidate at the Harvard T.H.
+Chan School of Public Health.
 Accumulation of tuition paid by non-resident SD/DPH students will not be credited toward the two-year, full-time and one-year, fulltime reduced tuition payment requirement.
 The non-resident tuition covers periodic consultation with the student’s SD/DPH advisor and research committee, but does not provide for the use of Harvard facilities.
-Students who are considering non-resident part-time status and who are receiving financial aid should first contact the HSPH Office of Student Financial Services (OSFS) to discuss whether funding will be jeopardized.
+Students who are considering non-resident part-time status and who are receiving financial aid should first contact the School’s Office of Student Financial Services (OSFS) to discuss whether funding will be jeopardized.

 Non-resident students must complete payment of the required two years of full-time tuition and one year of reduced SD/DPH tuition before paying the non-resident status fee.